pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README2.md

 ## Summary

-We have now created a full CRUD full-stack application, using an express backend and a create-react-app front end.
+We have created a full CRUD full-stack application using an express backend and a create-react-app front end.
 We utilized all 7 RESTful routes.